gocd/api.go.cd/source/includes/_010-introduction.md

 </aside>

 If you specify an unsupported `Accept` header, GoCD will respond with a status code `404` error message `The url you are trying to reach appears to be incorrect`.

+## GoCD Deprecated APIs

+GoCD may deprecate APIs for any of the following reasons:

+- Use of the API is unsafe.
+- An improved alternative API is available.
+- Breaking changes to the API are expected in a future release(s).

+In order to convey the API deprecation information to the API consumers, GoCD adds following deprecation headers for a deprecated API:

+* `X-GoCD-API-Deprecated-In`:
+  This Response header denotes the GoCD Version when the API was deprecated.

+* `X-GoCD-API-Removal-In`:
+  This Response header denotes the GoCD Version when the API will be removed.

+* `X-GoCD-API-Deprecation-Info`:
+  This Response header provides a link to the GoCD API deprecation documentation.

+* `Link`:
+  This Response header has following 3 parts:
+  * `Link`: The successor API link.
+  * `Accept Header`: The successor API's version [Accept Header](#api-versions).
+  * `rel`: The relation of the link with the deprecated API.
+This field has a fixed value `successor-version` denoting the specified link and the accept header is the successor of the deprecated API.

+* `Warning`:
+  This Response header has following 3 parts:
+  * `Code`: The warning code.
+This field has a fixed value 299.
+Know more about warn-code at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Warning).
+  * `Agent`: The warning agent.
+This field represents the GoCD version adding the warning in the format `GoCD/<GoCD_Vesion>`
+  * `Message`: The warning message.

+### Revoking deprecations

+Occasionally, the deprecation of an API may be modified/reversed for some unavoidable reasons.
+In such situations, the subsequent GoCD releases will provide the updated deprecated headers with information relevant to the decision.
+Refer [changelog](#api-changelog) section for the list of deprecated APIs.